samerps/Blender-FastHenry/README.md

 ## Extension Capabilities

 - Separate curves within the same curve object will be considered as a single coil, the end point of each individual will be automatically  connected to the start point of the next curve.
-This connection will be visually displayed as a single solid line.
+This connection will be automatically visually displayed as a single solid line.
 - Multiple curve objects will considered as mutually coupled.
 - Combine with ElectroMag Nodes to visualize magnetic field.